 Cost related to exploratory wells where it needs to be determined whether well has proved reserve is also capitalized.

-All the cost related to Development Well ,Plant&Equipment and proved mineral interest in Crude oil.
+All the cost related to Development Well, Plant &Equipment and proved mineral interest in Crude oil.
 Natural gas and related ARO assets are also capitalized.

 Cost is capitalized for reserves which are yet to be characterized as Proved or Non Proved, provided company is making notable progress in the assessment of reserve and quantity of reserves is sufficient to categorize it as producing well.